NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 Positivity
 ----------
-In NNPDF3.1 the positivity of a set of chosen DIS and fixed-target Drell-Yan processes was required: PDFs were allowed to be negative, as long as these physical cross sections resulted to be positive.
+In NNPDF3.1 the positivity of a set of chosen DIS and fixed-target Drell-Yan processes was required: PDFs were allowed to be negative, as long as these resulting physical cross sections were positive.
 Since \\(\overline{MS}\\) PDFs have been proved to be positive, it is now convenient to require positivity of the distributions \\(q_k = \{u,\bar{u},d,\bar{d},s,\bar{s},c,g\} \\) themselves.
 In `n3fit` this is done on the top of the DIS and Drell-Yan processes already considered in `nnfit`.